MSc in Economics and Business Administration - Finance and Investments

 The business project and the master’s thesis train the student in analysing specific, complex finance problems of practical interest using a scientific approach and the concepts and methods introduced in the courses, as well as presenting and communicating the results of such an analysis in the form of a written report.

-Read more about Teaching and working methods on Student life
+Read more on Teaching and working methods

 Exams